quotient-ai/quotient-typescript/README.md

 ## Overview

-`quotientai` is an SDK and CLI for logging data to [Quotient](https://quotientai.co), and running hallucination and document attribution detections for retrieval and search-augmented AI systems.
+`quotientai` is an SDK and CLI for logging data to [Quotient](https://quotientai.co), running hallucination and document attribution detections for retrieval and search-augmented AI systems, and **automatically tracing AI/ML applications**.

 ## Installation